realA10001986/VSR/Electronics/LED Display/README.md

 The LED display consists of two PCBs stacked on each other.

-1) The tube carrier: Gerber_TC-0.36-1.0; there is no BOM, the only components are three single-digit 0.36" (9mm) LED segment displays, and the pin header/socket.
+1) The tube carrier ("Carrier" folder).
+There is no BOM, the only components are three single-digit 0.36" (9mm) LED segment displays, and the pin header/socket.

 <img src="img/tc2.jpg">

-2) The i2c backpack: Gerber_I2CBP-0.36-1.0, BOM_I2CBP-0.36-1.0, PickAndPlace_I2CBP-0.36-1.0
+2) The i2c backpack ("I2CBP" folder):

 <img src="img/i2cbp1.jpg">